Exterior of a large building with stone columns, stairs, and a covered walkway, featuring classical architectural design.

 • Different definitions of risk

 Effective communication recognises these differences.
-The message remains aligned.
-The framing becomes relevant.
+The message must remain aligned.
+The framing then becomes relevant.

 How Christopher Works